Home

 Success in software engineering isn't just about tackling the toughest challenges; sometimes, it's about strategically choosing paths that allow you to shine and grow.
 With the right company, project, and team, your career in technology won't just be about work; it'll be a journey of meaningful impact and personal fulfillment.

 In my opinion, when you're at the junior to mid-level level, it's crucial to focus on gaining experience and working with people who are smarter than you on complex projects.
 Forget about the money and be willing to work even for minimal compensation to accumulate valuable experience.
 As you progress to a senior role, you can start thinking about compensation, but it's advisable not to compromise your interest in the work.
 When you reach the staff level, you're expected to have a deep understanding of your field.
-Career is a journey where you initially work to build your skills and experience, and eventually, your reputation and expertise will work for you.
+A career is a journey where you initially work to build your skills and experience, and eventually, your reputation and expertise will work for you.

 Previous post